CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 * stores the Task Manager data.
 * exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* keeps a copy of the Task Manager data to be used to revert changes.
 * does not depend on any of the other three components.

 ### 2.5.
 Storage component